Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 # improving fabrication #
 ## Producing documents for fabrication ##
 Fabrication relies on a large amount of documents.
-This may seem wasteful, but the price of error is high in woodworking.
+This may seem wasteful, but the price of error is major in woodworking (both in time and materials).

-For starter the nomenclature and the fabrication sequences which is essential for parallelizing fabrication.
+For starter the nomenclature and the fabrication sequences could be generated automatically, this is essential for parallelizing fabrication.
 More technical documents are also needed, such as plans, cut list, etc.

 All this document are direct by-products of a procedural model, and fairly easy to produce (for a concrete example, a simple sketchup plugin creates cut-list from a 3D model).

 ## Producing templates and machining fixtures for usual woodworking tool with digital fabrication machines ##
-Woodworking tools are extremely powerful and adapted to their usages.
+Woodworking tools are extremely powerful (several kW each usualy) and adapted to their usages.
-Trying to replace entirely these tools with digital fabrication machines (CNC router, 3D printer and laser cutter) is inefficient (a CNC router will never cut as fast as a table saw due to cutting physic).
+Trying to replace entirely these tools with digital fabrication machines (CNC router, 3D printer and laser cutter) is inefficient (a CNC router will never cut as fast as a table saw due to cutting physic for instance).
 Instead, we can use digital fabrication machines to augment classic woodworking tools by creating ad-hoc templates and machining fixtures.

 ![machining fixture for table router from https://www.blb-bois.com/sites/default/files/images/terme-dico-du-bois/image-multiple/2014-04/calibreur-chantournement-gabarit.jpg](/img/re/furnitures/machining_fixture_le_bouvet.jpg)

 This may seem anecdotal, but in fact most of the fabricating part is spend setting tools and fabricating jigs/machining fixtures, especially when dealing with non-flat geometries.
 This is especially true if taking into account the lengthy marking step when aiming for the 0.1 mm accuracy.
-Markings can also be accelerated with precision 2D printing (gluing the paper on the wood) and template laser cutting (on 4 mm medium for instance).
+Markings can also be accelerated with precision 2D printing (gluing the paper on the wood) and template laser cutting (on 4 mm medium for instance, which is then used to report the marks).

 # improving documentation #
 The third direction of improvement would be to improve the documentation.

-In architecture, Building Information Model is now an important part of the architect work.
+Documentation is essential for maintenance, repair and recycling, a staple of durability.

-The current state of the available documentation with quality furniture is appalling.
+Yet the current state of the available documentation with quality furniture is appalling.
 Even the leader in masse furniture (IKEA) as a notoriously dreaded documentation.
 This is mainly because producing documentation is lengthy, costly, and require computer skills.

-Yet documentation is essential for maintenance, a staple of durability.
+In architecture, Building Information Model (BIM) is now an important part of the architect work.

-Creating a FIM: Furniture Information Model?
+BIMs contain a lot of information, not always useful for furniture, but maybe we could focus on the core and create FIM: Furniture Information Model?
-In the spirit of open source, documentation can include all template/plans/model to fabricate the furniture.
+In the spirit of open source, documentation can include all template/plans/model to fabricate the furniture, as well as mechanical characteristics and material provenance and recycling options.

 # illustrating example #